llemarr42/plant-planter-planner/Weekly-Progress.md

 ### Sept 19-23 (Week #5)
 - What did we work on?

+We worked on finalizing our preliminary research by looking more in depth at multple points of our project that we had an idea for, but no real research on.
+We also looked back on some things that we wanted to include and saw if they were feasible.
+We found and research alternate ways to acheive our requirements in ways that are more possible to acheive in a reasonable amount of time.

 - What decisions were made?

+We decided on the schedule that we want to follow.
+We found that our original idea of pushing the dirt would be unlikely to be possible so we chose to use a auger to dig small holes instead.
+We also finalized a lot of the materials that we will use.

 - What new resources did we find?

 - What new issues were discovered?